rsyncOSX/RsyncOSXdocs/content/post/RsyncParameters.md

 	- to ensure rsync tunnels traffic through a ssh-tunnel, applies only if there is a remote server
 - -e "ssh -p nn"
 	- choose another port nn if standard port 22 is not used, enable by setting port number in parameters, applies only if remote server

+## Ssh parameters

+There is two parameters to set for ssh.

+- ssh port
+	- set if ssh uses other port than standard port 22
+- ssh identityfile
+	- the ssh identity file, normally this is either id_dsa or id_rsa, set name only if other identity file to be used by ssh